Eng0AI/denuvo-slides-template/slides.md

 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev
 # some information about your slides (markdown enabled)
-title: How to Crack Denuvo in Hogwarts Legacy
+title: Reverse Engineering Denuvo in Hogwarts Legacy
 class: text-center
 # https://sli.dev/features/drawing
 drawings: